mapbox/mapbox-geostats/README.md

 - `'Null'` if its only value is `null`.
 - `'Mixed'` if it has values of multiple types.

-Arrays and objects are coerced to strings.
+Array and object values are coerced to strings.

 ## Known caveats